Chiddingly: Points of interest

+The parish is also home to the Gun Brewery, which serves its own produce via a tap room, and hosts many functions and events during the course of the year.

+Chiddingly has a village hall.
 Chiddingly also has a museum and archive.
 The Farley Farm House gallery features the lives and work of Roland Penrose and Lee Miller and is open for guided tours on pre-determined days.

-Stone Hill is a well preserved 600-year-old Tudor-style farmhouse with a large park garden.
+Stone Hill is a well preserved medieval hall house dating from the 15th century, with a large park garden.
 In the early 20th century, the house was owned by J.M.
-Barrie, author of Peter Pan, who lived here until 1934.
-In the 1970s/1980s the property was owned by composer and pianist Keith Emerson (founder of The Nice and Emerson, Lake & Palmer), who lived here with his family.
-At his Steinway piano in the barn he composed famous music pieces, such as Karn Evil 9 and Piano Concerto No.1.
+Barrie, author of Peter Pan, who lived there until 1934.
+In the 1970s and 1980s the property was owned by composer and pianist Keith Emerson (founder of The Nice and Emerson, Lake & Palmer), who lived there with his family.
+At his Steinway piano in the barn he composed famous music pieces, such as "Karn Evil 9" and "Piano Concerto No.1".

+There is a thriving bonfire society which represents the parish during the Sussex Bonfire season, and hosts its own event in late November.
+The Society was founded in October 2020, at the Six Bells public house with the ambition of creating a community asset for the Parish of Chiddingly.
+The Society represents Chiddingly at bonfire events across Sussex & Kent, and also introduces new members to the historic Sussex bonfire tradition.

+Given the importance to the village of the iron industry since its first manifestation under the Romans, these celebrations also include reference to Old Clem's Night – traditional festivities intended to celebrate St Clement, patron saint of blacksmiths.
+At other locations where the same folk ritual is observed – and attended by genuine blacksmiths – a high point is 'the firing of the anvil' where a charge of black powder is placed in the hardy or pritchel hole of a real anvil, and ignited to general acclaim.
+The bonfire society instead fabricate an enormous anvil from heavy-duty cardboard, stuff it with pyrotechnics and blow the thing to pieces as a precursor to their main firework display.